 A Pawnote on Our Basket Pet Beds

-Tiger also loved his little basket bed through to the end.
+Tiger also loved his little basket bed through to the very end.
 It had pride of place in the sunbeam soaked window seat of our old house (usually occupied by a sunbeam soaked snoozing cat) and moved with us to be his safe space at the new house.
 When he passed away, it was dissembled for repurposing.
 Rest easy, mane man.
 We hope your new nesting place across the rainbow bridge is purrfect.